-Our team is doing a solid job thus far but I believe there is yet immense potential to grow further.
+This year proved to be our most challenging year.
+We must regroup and I have confidence that our team will be able to rise up to the challenge and move forward.
 I would like to take this opportunity to thank everyone involved for their continued excellence and outstanding work during the past year.
 My appreciation extends to my fellow Board of Directors, customers, collaboration partners, bankers, advisors and shareholders for their continued support.